-About a year ago, a friend of mine that belongs to the local Porsche club invited me to attend their “Eiskhana,” which is an autocross held on a frozen lake just outside the town of Georgetown on this (east) side of the Rockies.
+About a year ago (as of the first posting of this), a friend of mine that belongs to the local Porsche club invited me to attend their “Eiskhana,” which is an autocross held on a frozen lake just outside the town of Georgetown on this (east) side of the Rockies.
 The lake surface was completely frozen with a bit of powdery, patchy snow across it but no traction whatsoever.
 The course that was laid out with cones included many turns, a complete circle and a slalom near the end just before the finish straight.

 Attendees included about fifty different Porsches of all types, front engine, rear engine, 2WD, AWD, old, brand new–basically the gamut–so I was very surprised and delighted to find that I finished in second place of all the Porsche entrants, not just in my class (2WD with snowtires), but even those with AWD and/or studded tires!
 I was just using the Blizzaks.
 However that does not mean that I was carving around the course, it was more a matter of trying to anticipate which way the car was going to rotate and when to apply throttle or brakes.

 My fastest run was with the stability management turned completely off, and I know at one point, I was traveling completely backwards while I was in gear, with the wheels spinning in the forward direction.
 It was a lot of fun and also instructive as to how the car would behave in a no-grip situation in a completely safe environment with nothing to hit and nobody to bother.